All Karibuni puppies are Kennel Club registered, eye tested, MDR1 tested and microchipped, and come with 4 weeks free Kennel Club insurance cover.

 Pre-sales advice is happily provided, and after-sales advice is provided for the life of your Karibuni Collie.

-My next litter is planned for spring 2013, probably from K Candle In The Wind.
-As the overall health of my Collies is of paramount importance to me, I shall be looking to keep the Inbreeding Coefficients as low as possible.
+In 2011 the Kennel Club introduced Inbreeding Coefficients for all registered pedigree dogs, and the average inbreeding coefficient for Rough Collies is currently 12%.
+As the overall health of my Collies is of great importance to me, I shall be looking to keep the Inbreeding Coefficients as low as possible.
 'Inbreeding' is defined as the mating of related individuals, whether closely or distantly related.
-In 2011 the Kennel Club introduced average Inbreeding Coefficients for all registered pedigree dogs, and for Rough Collies this is currently 12.3%.

 © 2011 Karibuni Collies